Gritting and snow

 Driving in icy conditions

-View advice from Gov.uk on driving in adverse weather conditions
+View advice from GOV.UK on driving in adverse weather conditions

 Winter Service Plan

-Procedure for Carriageway and Footway Gritting 1 November 2023 - 30 April 2024.
+Procedure for Carriageway and Footway Gritting starts between 1 November 2024 to 30 April 2025.